lilitom/cnn-nlp/README.md

 Character-level CNNs in NLP
 ========
 This packages contains a Theano-based Keras implementation of a Deep Character-level Convolutional Network inspired by "Very Deep Convolutional Networks for Natural Language Processing" [Conneau et al. (2016)](https://arxiv.org/abs/1606.01781).
 Our Deep Character-level CNN implemenation is based on a model with 9 layers and uses max-pooling with kernel size 3 and stride 2.
-However, we add two modifications that make our network more efficient, which enables the network to achieve the same classificaiton accuracy as a 29 layer network.
+However, we add two modifications that make our network more efficient (err = 8.66% on AG news dataset), which enables the network to achieve the same classificaiton error rate as a 29 layer network  (err = 8.67% on AG news dataset).

 First, we move the Batchnormalization layer after the pooling layers, therefore successive convolutional layers are better able to capture nonlinearites.
 Second, we add a small amount of Dropout regularization immediatley after the Batchnormalization.
 The code is easily adaptable to the deeper models, following block convolutional methodology in [Conneau et al. (2016)].